shes73/CrystalShift/README.md

 - I strongly recommend not to change the basis and create a supercell at the same time.
 When you change the basis, CrystalShift does not write new atomic coordinates into the structure, whereas when you create a supercell, the new atomic positions are written and saved.
 In a small number of test cases, the basis change and supercell generation work well, but it has not been thoroughly tested yet.

-- In the *cif_writer.c* file, a function has been implemented that removes duplicate atoms from the structure if there are any.
-This is an experimental feature that will be available for all formats in future versions.
+- In the *FORMAT_writer.c* files, a function was implemented that warns the user and removes duplicate atoms from the structure if any exist.

+- CrystalShift writes POSCAR files only in Direct/Fractional format.
+The ability to write coordinates in Cartesian format will be added in a future update.

 ## Examples of usage
 ### 1. Basis change